 All Hands on Deck

-Good science education is often hands-on, experential, and project-based.
+Good science education is often hands-on, experiential and project-based.
 At Dearborn, students regularly participate in hands-on activities and experiments to help them better engage with and apply scientific concepts.

-Third-graders build volcanos and create wild erruptions with baking soda and vinegar.
-Fourth-graders tend to catepillars and chrysalises and hatch butterflies during a life cycle unit.
+Third-graders build volcanos and create wild eruptions with baking soda and vinegar.
+Fourth-graders tend to caterpillars and chrysalises and hatch butterflies during a life-cycle unit.
 Fifth-graders build and test electric circuits in a unit on electricity.
-While learning about cells, eighth-graders might go on a field trip, collect pond water and use microscopes to observe, identify and compare unicellular organisms.
-Field trips round out our students’ studies – our trips to the Museum of Science and the New England Aquarium are special favorites.
+While learning about cells, eighth-graders might go on a field trip, collect pond water, and use microscopes to observe, identify and compare unicellular organisms.
+Field trips round out our students’ studies.
+Our trips to the Museum of Science and the New England Aquarium are special favorites.

 We also believe that science should be connected to current events and students’ lives – students need to know that science doesn’t just exist inside the classroom.
 We’ve watched the shuttle launches on NASA TV, discussed the continued impact of natural disasters (the earthquake in Haiti, the Japanese tsunami), and talked about fossil fuels and alternative energy sources in the wake of rising oil prices.